kannankvs/mddocs/Management VRF Design Document Namespace.md

 As of this writing, SONiC uses Debian Stretch, based on Linux 4.9 kernel, which has limited VRF support.
 E.g., it does not support the `CGROUPS_BPF` feature which is required for associating the application to a particular VRF.
 Full fledged VRF support is available only in Linux 4.15 and above.
 This means that the l3mdev based solution is not feasible without doing enhancements in linux kernel and in application code.
 Hence, the l3mdev based VRF solution has been dropped and namespace based solution has been chosen.

 By default, linux comes up with the default namespace, all interfaces will be part of this default namespace.
 Whenever management VRF support is requried, a new namespace by name "management" is created and the management port "eth0" is moved to this namespace.
 Following linux commands shall be internally used for creating the same.
+Commands used in this document are numbered as C1, C2, C3, etc., that are referred in other sub-sections of this document.

     C1: ip netns add management
     C2: ip link set dev eth0 netns management